 If there’s one thing you should know about clients, it’s that they tend to change their expectations and requirements quite often.
 Unfortunately, this can lead to an ugly situation, wasting both the time and effort of both parties.
 For instance, when the scope of work changes and you ask for more money, your client may not be as understanding and may eventually decide to abandon the project altogether, which can affect your reputation as a professional.
 On the other hand, not asking for more can lower your morale and harm the quality of the project.
 And the last thing you’d want is to have your name associated with mediocre work.

 The best way around this is to communicate with your clients early on to establish what the priorities are.
-Follow the lead of experienced web developers and state the minimum price to be at least 15% lower than the highest price your client is willing to pay.
+Follow the lead of experienced web and software developers and state the minimum price to be at least 15% lower than the highest price your client is willing to pay.
 That way, you can meet the basic requirements easily and still have enough leftover to pay the expenses of additional details, should they arise.

 #2: Web Design and Site’s Content Aren’t Ready